JayLoomis/python-learning/notes.md

 foods = ['Spam', 'egg', 'bacon'] menuItem = '{0}, {1}, {0}, {0}, {2}, and {0}'.format(food[0], food[1], food[2])
 ```
+Note&nbsp;&nbsp;When using an identifier with string formatting, it needn't be
+confined to an index as it is in the example above.
+You can provide any valid
+identifier, and then specify them in the args to `format()` just like finction
+params. `'Welcome {username}!
+Your session id is {session}.',format(username='sdoo', session='42')`
+I wonder if you can use dictionary unpacking here (I bet you can!).

 Python supports a more complicated string formatting system, based on C-style
 string formatting (ala `sprintf`)